peter9949/bible-translations/README.md

   <img alt="GitHub last commit (branch)" src="https://img.shields.io/github/last-commit/jadenzaleski/bible-translations/development?style=flat-square&label=last%20development%20commit">
 </p>

-<p>Here you can find all of The Holy Bible translations that are availabe at <a href="https://www.biblegateway.com">Bible Gateway</a>, in JSON and SQL format.
+<p>Here you can generate a formatted version of all the Holy Bible translations that are availabe at <a href="https://www.biblegateway.com">Bible Gateway</a>, in JSON and SQL format.
 Text is downloaded with the help of the <a href="https://github.com/daniel-tran/meaningless">meaningless</a> package.
-All files were generated with the <code>bible_gateway.py</code> script and feel free to create any issues or pull requests as needed.
+Run the <code>bible_gateway.py</code> script to get started.
+Feel free to create any issues or pull requests as needed.
 I will add more versions as they are supported by the <a href="https://github.com/daniel-tran/meaningless">meaningless</a> package.</p>

+> [!WARNING]
+> Due to copyright issues, all formatted bible text has been removed from the repository.
+If you want to use the
+> formatted files, you will have to generate them yourself with the script.

 > [!IMPORTANT]
 > This repository is **actively under development**.
 You can follow along in the <a href="https://github.com/users/jadenzaleski/projects/7">bible-translations project</a>.
 You’re welcome to open issues for feature ideas or bug reports.